CoderPush/pulse/docs/auto-login-plan.md

 #### Steps:
 1. For each user to remind:
-   - Generate a JWT token with user ID/email and expiration
+   - Generate a JWT token with user ID and expiration
    - Construct the auto-login link:
      `https://your-app.com/api/auth/auto-login?token=<JWT>`
-   - Use this link in the email template
+   - Use this link in the email template with expiration notice
 2. Send the email as usual
 3. Log the reminder in your `reminder_logs` table